aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 ==== Potential

 A potential is a noun followed by the hardcoded modal verb "can", followed by any (non-copular) verb, in turn followed by another (this time optional) noun (the direct object).
-There are two further optional parts of a potential: a duration in seconds and a condition (in no fixed order).
+There are two further optional parts of a potential: a duration in "seconds" and a condition (in no fixed order).
 If the condition expression (introduced by an "if") is not explicitly stated, it is assumed to be equal to the Boolean value "true", i.e., the action that the potential describes could be carried out unconditionally (at will, without constraints) by the relevant agent.

 `<potential> := <noun-phrase> "can" <verb> <noun-phrase>? ["(" <number> "seconds" ")"] ["if" <expression>]`